SamuelGabriel/CodePrediction/README.md

 # R252 Project (sgm48)

+## Summary
+The projects core is to reimplement 'Learning Python Code Suggestion with a Sparse Pointer Network' by Bhoopchand et al. (https://arxiv.org/pdf/1611.08307.pdf)
 ## Overview of where code is
 The main code is in `src`, which is based on the language model provided in class.
 It incorporates the model described in my paper in `language_model`.